 There are a number of advantages to using a fulfillment warehouse including:

-- Shorter Shipping Times - Strategically choosing your fulfillment partner and the warehouse to store your inventory means you can store you inventory closer to the bulk of your customers.
+- Shorter shipping times.
+Strategically choosing your fulfillment partner and the warehouse to store your inventory means you can store your inventory closer to the bulk of your customers.

-- Branding Experience - Generally, if you use your packaging presentation as part of your branding experience, like Trunk Club noted at the beginning of this post, you’ll be hard pressed to find a fulfillment warehouse that will work with that level of dedication and customization for your brand.
+- Branding experience.
+Generally, if you use your packaging presentation as part of your branding experience, like Trunk Club, you’ll be hard pressed to find a fulfillment warehouse that will work with that level of dedication and customization for your brand.

 Understanding all the variables and evolving your shipping strategy with your growing business is vital to its long term health and success.
 So once you think you have it figured out, don’t let it go stale.
 Reevaluate every six months to make sure you're delivering the absolute best possible service and experience for the best possible price to your customers.